11 December 2018

 11 April 2018

-Event Recording: Electricity network costs continue to be an area of significant focus for consumers, government, regulators and media, as well as network businesses themselves.
+Event podcast: Electricity network costs continue to be an area of significant focus for consumers, government, regulators and media, as well as network businesses themselves.
 In some cases, claims have been made that network prices are paying for investments the value of which has since been questioned.
 Experts from Grattan Institute, Powerlink and the Melbourne Energy Institute debated and explored these challenges in this first of our Energy Future Series for 2018.